Agri-Hub/Mapillary_Annotation/README.md

 The code for downloading and annotating the images from the Mapillary platform is available in this [link](https://github.com/Agri-Hub/Callisto/tree/main/Mapillary)

-The dataset is available [here](https://zenodo.org/record/5846417).
+The dataset is available in [this link](https://zenodo.org/record/5846417).
 It contains:

 - street level images from the Mapillary API.
 We have also used the BRISQUE algorithm for No Reference Image Qaulity Assessment (NR-IQA) of the images, in order to exclude the unsuitable ones.
 <!--